nimwunnan/conceptuallabor.com/_texts/theory-expanded.md

 * Models embody beliefs
 * We follow the conventional narrative if we believe that our model has as least one static component
-* The Conventional Narrative is the default narrative of work.
+* The conventional narrative is the default narrative of work.
 * We have to do conceptual labor because the conventional narrative fails us all the time.
 * We resist conceptual labor for many reasons
 * It is difficult to redefine work at the rate at which it changes